tokkonopapa/WordPress-IP-Geo-Block/_drafts/2016-05-03-call-for-testing-2.2.5b1.md

 3. `http://domain.example.com/` ...
 Sub domain type of multisite
 4. [`FORCE_SSL_ADMIN`][SSL_ADMIN] ...
 Admin dashboard over SSL

-In the last version 2.2.4.1, `FORCE_SSL_ADMIN` did not work properly, but the issue might be fixed in this release.
+In the last version 2.2.4.1, `FORCE_SSL_ADMIN` did not work properly.
+But in this release, that issue might be fixed.

 Additionally, [`parse_url()`][PARSE_URL] was discarded in analyzing requested URI to avoid unexpected behavior because the document says :